egnees/n-back-web-game/README.md

 # n-back-web-game
-java script web implementation of a popular game n-back
+java script implementation of a popular game n-back